RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 As frustrating as that answer is, sometimes it is the correct one.
 For the remainder of this post I will introduce [SQL Temporal Tables][13]{:target="_blank"} which is fantastic technical solution for solving the problem at the storage level.
 More importantly I will explain how to make these concepts first class concerns within your application using [CQRS][10]{:target="_blank"} and Domain [Driven Design][11]{:target="_blank"} which will provide the rich functionality that the business expects.

-Before we begin let's take a closer look at audit trails and versioning to see how they are different from each other.

 ### The Git Analogy

 Before we begin I just want to talk about a very good auditing and versioning system which as a developer you likely use everyday, and will hopefully solidify the concepts in your mind.
 Git, at its core, is a database which records every change you make to your data as a commit.
 You can then get a copy of your data at any point in time (or commit).
 This provides a very good audit trail solution since for any change to the data you can see who did it, what was changed and when it was done.
 Git quite literally audits _everything_.